 This includes technical set-up, the quality of your code – textual and visual content, as well as user-friendliness of your site.

 Whereas off page SEO refers to links from outer sources such as social media and websites.

-That’s why, on page SEO is so important, as we can control every aspects of our site, from how it looks, experience and feels.
-Without much being said, let’s dive into how to get started with on page SEO.
+That’s why, on-page SEO is so important, as we can control every aspect of our site, from how it looks, experience and feels.
+Without much being said, let’s dive into how to get started with on-page SEO.

 Types Of Meta Tags: